Where are you from?

 What is your technique?

 I work with oil paints because they make very durable art.
 I like to work on a canvas surface that is quite rough.
 I work my brushes so very hard I wear them out quickly.
-I usually first paint a base of a very warm color, such as orange, and paint on top of that.
+I usually first paint a base of a warm color, such as orange, and paint on top of that.
 The orange peaks out all over.
 My work is realistic, and also a bit ethereal.

 My husband jokes that English is my second language because my visual senses are very heightened.
 I’ve done set design, graphic design, website design but now I focus on my studio practice full time.